Welcome to the Dell Scholars Application!

 Grades - For full year courses, select the grade that represents your final grade or an average of all grading periods (semester or quarters).
 If you took a class multiple times, use the best grade achieved.

-Course Types - If the course completed is Honors/College Prep, Pre-AP, AP, IB, or is for Dual Enrollment, please select the appropriate option.
+Course Types - If the course completed is Honors/College Prep, Pre-AP, AP, IB, and/or Dual Credit, please select the appropriate options.

-Reg = Regular Courses, any course that is not Honors or College Prep, Pre-AP, AP, or IB
+Reg = Any course that is not Honors/College Prep, Pre-AP, AP, nor IB

 AP = Advanced Placement